 There’s no end to the types of scenarios that prediction markets help to…predict.
 They’re useful in gathering information for topics like climate change, epidemics, and price forecasting.
 You can also use them for different governance models to determine policies that will have the most positive effect on the entire population.
 And, they’re valuable for insurance purposes to help hedge risks.

 The financial sector has also found prediction markets to be useful in probabilistically determining the future prices of assets.

 Gnosis Olympia + Management Interface

 Olympia is Gnosis’s test version of their prediction market app.
-They host free tournaments in this product, so you get a chance to try it out without having to spend money.
-Every two days, the team allocates you a certain amount of Olympia (OLY) tokens that you use to bet on different prediction markets.
-If you do well in the market, you win Gnosis (GNO) tokens.
-You can sell GNO on the open market which gives them some monetary value.
+At one point, they were hosting free tournaments in this product, so you got a chance to try it out without having to spend money.
+Every two days, the team would allocate you a certain amount of Olympia (OLY) tokens that you could use to bet on different prediction markets.
+If you did well in the market, you won Gnosis (GNO) tokens.
+You could then sell GNO on the open market, giving them some monetary value.

 The next phase of Gnosis is its Management Interface.
 The team released a beta version in December 2017 but haven’t announced a date for the main net release.
 The Management Interface is basically your dashboard for Gnosis’s prediction markets.
 It’s here that you check your balance, participate in markets, and even create your own market.

 Since the Apollo (version 1.0 of the prediction market protocol) launch in May 2018, the Gnosis team has seemingly switched their focus towards the Gnosis Safe.
 The Safe is effectively a cryptocurrency wallet and browser to interact with Ethereum dapps.